pbahr/pbahr.github.io/tips/_posts/2016-04-11-my_rmarkdown_workflow_for_blogging.md

 ### Regular Steps

 1. Copy finalized Rmd file from the original project to _source directory.
+2. Make sure you are using Jekyll's file naming conventions.
 2. Front Matter (The header of the markdown file) modifications:
-    * Remove output tag
+    * Remove `output` tag
     * Change data format to appropriate format (YYYY-MM-DD, in my case)
-    * Add layout tag
+    * Add `layout` tag
-    * Add categories, tags, if you like
+    * Add `categories`, `tags`, etc. if you like
 3. run `servr::jekyll()` command.
-I know it's somtimes tricky to get it work.
+I know it's sometimes tricky to get it to work.
 4. Step 3 builds an .md file from your .Rmd and puts it in the _posts directory.
-5. Check if the new post locally.
+5. Check if the new post works locally.
 (Stop your RStudio Jekyll process, if needed and run your local Jekyll to test)
-6. Commit and push to Github.io if eveything looks OK.
+6. Commit and push to Github.io if everything looks OK.

 ## References